StuntsPT/Structure_threader/docs/usage.md

 ### `params` mode

-Using the `params` mode, *Structure_threader* generate a skeleton `mainparams` and `extraparams` that you should edit to facilitate *STRUCTURE* runs.
+Using the `params` mode, *Structure_threader* generate a skeleton `mainparams` and `extraparams` that you should edit to facilitate *Structure* runs.
 Most options have been preset to a commonly used default value, but some of them are set to "CHANGEME" since providing a default value here makes no sense, since it depends on each dataset.
 The `params` mode takes only one option:

 * Output directory (path to where the skeleton parameter files should be written; -o)